Nicola Bulley: Timeline of events since her disappearance

 – February 16

-Home Secretary Suella Braverman demanded an “explanation” from Lancashire Police as to why aspects of Ms Bulley’s private life were disclosed at a press conference, according to a source close to her.

-Ms Braverman was reportedly “concerned” after the force told reporters Ms Bulley suffered “some significant issues with alcohol” in the past, which had resurfaced over recent months.
+In a statement released through Lancashire Police, Ms Bulley’s family said the focus had become “distracted from finding Nikki, and more about speculation and rumours into her private life” and called for it to end.

-Earlier in the day it emerged Lancashire Police referred itself to the Independent Office for Police Conduct (IOPC) watchdog over contact the force had with her before she vanished.
+Lancashire Police referred itself to the police watchdog over contact the force had with Ms Bulley prior to her disappearance.

-The IOPC said it was assessing the information to determine whether an investigation would be necessary over the contact officers had with the mother-of-two on January 10.

-Earlier in the day her family called for an end to “speculation and rumours” about her private life in a statement.
+Home Secretary Suella Braverman demanded an “explanation” for the disclosure of Ms Bulley’s private information by the force.

 – February 17